thiagobruch/nordvpn_wireguard_key/README.md

       - /docker/gluetun/data:/gluetun
     restart: unless-stopped
 ```
-2.4 - Save and run the container using the command below:
+<B>2.4 - </B>Save and run the container using the command below:
 ```
 docker compose up -d
 ```
-2.5 - Using your browser, configure the proxy to use the Coker Host IP Address and the Port defined above (i.e. 8888)
+<B>2.5 - </B>Using your browser, configure the proxy to use the Coker Host IP Address and the Port defined above (i.e. 8888)